By Beth Bernstein

 1. Make a Clean Break

 If you really want nothing to do with the memories of your ex, then make a clean break from the ring as well as the man.
 Take your lead from Ellen Barkin and her Christie’s sale of all the jewelry Ron Pearlman purchased for her.
 But if you do decide to sell, beware of where you do so.
 A ring that was purchased at a retail store is marked up from 2x to 3x depending on the shop.
 You will most likely get less than the wholesale price, especially if you prefer cash to a trade in.
 Shop around and compare offers.
-See what cash buyers offer for your ring and also get an auction estimate from Worthy.
+See what cash buyers offer for your ring and also get an appraisal from Worthy.
 When many buyers compete for your ring, you’ll often get much more (and there’s no risk to you: you don’t have to sell if you don’t reach the estimate.)
 With the money you receive for your ring, you can invest in a piece that you love that doesn’t have any negative associations or treat yourself to a vacation.

 2. Add a New Chapter to the Ring’s History